 Presentation boards from the open house - pdf

 Staff from both municipalities will also be working on policy to address interface issues, conservation and the environment and what limitations might be placed on development of lands in the identified growth areas.

 It is anticipated that another public engagement event will be held in the new year.

-The City of Calgary and the Municipal District of Foothills are reviewing their joint Intermunicipal Development Plan (IDP).
+The City of Calgary and the County of Foothills are reviewing their joint Intermunicipal Development Plan (IDP).
 Although there is an existing IDP, it is now more than 15 years old and requires updating for several reasons:

 - Both municipalities have adopted new municipal development plans since the existing IDP was adopted.

 - With the tremendous amount of growth both municipalities have experienced in the last few years, it is essential to evaluate the current policies and consider alternatives to support and regulate growth.

 - The review provides an opportunity to incorporate the information and data provided in studies completed since the adoption of the existing plan in 1998.

 - Through this review, options for joint planning initiatives will be explored.
 There may be opportunities for future joint endeavours.

 For more information - City of Calgary Planning